sreckoj/MQ-on-CP4I-notes/topics/interconnection/external-client.md

 ## Configure client

-Here are several examples of the client configuration:
+Here are some examples of the client configuration:

 - Client properties:
   ```